-Because of their appearance, the members of Melocactus are popular cacti in cultivation.
-They are native to places with high temperatures and cannot tolerate frost.
+Because of their appearance, Melocactus species are popular cacti in cultivation.
+They are native to warm climates and cannot tolerate frost.
 Melocactus are found in various parts of the Caribbean, South America (especially Brazil), and Mexico.
-Notably, Melocactus only develop their distinctive look once they reach maturity.
+Notably, Melocactus only develops its distinctive appearance once it reaches maturity.

 At the beginning of their lives, their appearance is typical of most cacti.
 They are spherical and ribbed all over with areoles.
-Plants develop the cephalium once they are fully developed, and once it begins growing, it will not stop until the plant itself dies.
+Plants develop the cephalium once they are fully developed; once it begins growing, it will not stop until the plant dies.
 So they can be hard to identify before they have reached maturity.
 Melocactus can be a bit of a challenge due to some specificities in their care requirements.
-These cacti are a better choice for experienced cactus growers.
+These cacti are better suited to experienced cactus growers.
 They are quite beautiful and extraordinary once fully grown.

 Growing Conditions

-Light: Lots of bright sunlight is necessary for Melocactus to thrive.
+Light: Melocactus needs plenty of bright sunlight to thrive.

 Water: These cacti like fairly moist environments, so water regularly, especially during the growing season.
-However, ensure not to let them sit in water to avoid rotting the roots.
+However, ensure they do not sit in water to avoid root rot.

 Soil: Most cactus potting mixes should work fine, ideally a well-draining mix with some organic material.

-Fertilizer: Feed with a balanced, diluted fertilizer like a 20-20-20 mixed into their water during the growing season to help them develop.
+Fertilizer: Feed with a balanced, diluted fertilizer, such as 20-20-20, mixed into their water during the growing season to help them develop.

 Propagation

 These cacti are not difficult to propagate from seed.
-First, sow the seeds in well-aerated soil that drains well, and make sure to soak them in warm water before you do.
-Then seal the new seeds to keep them in heat and moisture, which will help them root.
-Their root systems will take a little while to develop, so do not overwater or overfeed them before having the necessary equipment.
+First, sow the seeds in well-aerated, well-draining soil, and make sure to soak them in warm water before you sow.
+Then seal the new seeds to retain heat and moisture, which will help them root.
+Their root systems will take a little while to develop, so do not overwater or overfeed them until you have the necessary equipment.
 Remember, always use fresh seeds.

 Repotting

 Notably, Melocactus like to be fairly packed in, so keep them in a fairly small container that slightly constricts their roots.
-Repotting them at the beginning of the growing season is a good idea until they form cephalium and the body stops growing.
-They should be repotted like other cacti by lifting the root ball out all at once, cleaning it gently, and replacing it.
-Ensure not to replant in too large a container to avoid damaging the plant.
+Repotting them at the beginning of the growing season is a good idea until they form a cephalium and the body stops growing.
+They should be repotted like other cacti by lifting the root ball out of the pot all at once, gently cleaning it, and replacing it.
+Ensure you do not replant in a container that is too large, as this can damage the plant.

 Grower's Tips

 Melocactus are somewhat finicky cacti with unusual requirements.
-The soil should not be allowed to completely dry out, even in winter, and they can suffer from soil composition, drainage, water level, sun, and more difficult control factors.
+The soil should not be allowed to completely dry out, even in winter, as this can lead to problems with soil composition, drainage, water level, sun, and other difficult-to-control factors.
 Therefore, these plants are best for growers who have already successfully cultivated cacti.
-Establish a balance with good aeration matched by ample water and good soil matched by good drainage, and these cacti should continue to grow.
-Their unusual tops make them among the more beautiful desert cacti.
+Establish a balance: good aeration matched by ample water, good soil matched by good drainage, and these cacti should continue to grow.
+Their unusual tops make them among the most beautiful desert cacti.

 Source: about.com